This was written with contributions by Dalila Ercolani.

 Where to eat porchetta in Rome

-In Rome we can find fresh daily porchetta in many places.
+In Rome we can find fresh daily porchetta in many places (Join one of our food tours to try some with us!).
 Here are a few that I like:

 Come to this tiny shop for the best porchetta in Roma since 1890.
 Er Buchetto is a small tavern famous for its homemade sandwiches stuffed with roast pork, ham and cheese.